 Storage Tips

 Refrigeration: If you made a large batch of Karak and have leftovers, allow it to cool to room temperature before transferring it to an airtight container.
-Then, store the container in the refrigerator to keep the Karak fresh for up to 2-3 days.
+Then, store the container in the fridge to keep the Karak fresh for up to 2-3 days.
 This keeps the flavor fresh and intact.

-Freezing: I have not tried freezing it and im not sure it would work in all honesty!
+Freezing: I have not tried freezing it and I’m not sure it would work in all honesty!

 Frequently Asked Questions (FAQs)